SolidStateGroup/rio/README.md

 A react-vr client application that hooks into the rio-server socket, visualising the wall's data in 3d.

-#Installation
+# Installation
 Project specific documentation can be found within each of the application directories above.
 A few high level notes here to keep in mind:

 - <a href='./rio-server'>rio-server</a> can run independently; simply go through the installation instructions there and simulate the LED wall in your terminal within minutes.
+Full installation instructions for a Raspberry Pi can be found <a href='./rio-server#installation-on-a-raspberry-pi'>here</a>.

 - <a href='./rio-canvase'>rio-canvas</a> Requires you to be running **rio-server** and have a valid websocket address defined in its ```config.js```

 -  <a href='./rio-mobile'>rio-mobile</a> Requires you to be running both **rio-server** and **rio-canvas** have a valid api/websocket address defined in its ```config.js```

-**Prerequesite (make sure these are installed and linked)**
+**Pre-requisites (make sure these are installed and linked)**

+*rio-server*

 OS | Command
 ----- | -----
-OS X | `brew install pkg-config cairo pango libpng jpeg giflib` Ubuntu | `sudo apt-get install libcairo2-dev libjpeg8-dev libpango1.0-dev libgif-dev build-essential g++` Fedora | `sudo yum install cairo cairo-devel cairomm-devel libjpeg-turbo-devel pango pango-devel pangomm pangomm-devel giflib-devel`
+OS X | `brew install pkg-config cairo pango libpng jpeg giflib` Ubuntu / Debian | `sudo apt-get install libcairo2-dev libjpeg8-dev libpango1.0-dev libgif-dev build-essential g++` Fedora | `sudo yum install cairo cairo-devel cairomm-devel libjpeg-turbo-devel pango pango-devel pangomm pangomm-devel giflib-devel`
 Solaris | `pkgin install cairo pango pkg-config xproto renderproto kbproto xextproto` Windows | [Instructions on our wiki](https://github.com/Automattic/node-canvas/wiki/Installation---Windows)